mattkinnersley/techwaffle/content/serverless-apollo-server.md

 When you are following the Serverless methodology, one of the sacrifices you make for the ease of use and low-cost, is performance.
 The reason for this is so that if no one is using your service, it won't just sit idly in the background.
 Now, this is great for keeping your costs down, but when the first person wants to use the service again, they will have to wait for the service to spin back up.

 One of the many ways to combat this is to keep the final build size of your service down to a minimum.
-This is where Webpack comes in, or in our case, [`serverless-bundle`](https://github.com/AnomalyInnovations/serverless-bundle).
+This is where webpack comes in, or in our case, [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle).

 ## How does it work?